spences10/scottspence.com/posts/2017/01/28/twitter-bot-bootstrap/index.md

-In the project tree delete the example project files of `client`, `package.json`, `README.md` and `server.js` you'll not need them, you can leve them there if you desire.
+In the project tree delete the example project files of `client`, `package.json`, `README.md` and `server.js` you'll not need them, you can leave them there if you desire.

 In your new Node.js c9 environment go to the terminal and enter: